How to create a website with WordPress in 2021

 Complete your order and get the best discount

-You have now arrived at the last page where you can complete your order and take the best possible discount on your order.
+You have now arrived at the last page to complete your order and take the best possible discount on your order.
 I’ll tell you how to do this in a moment.
-Now first a quick look at the page you’ll see:
+Now first, a quick look at the page you’ll see:

-At Payment information you can indicate which payment method you want to use.
-By default it is set to Credit card, but with a simple click on the button you can indicate that you want to pay with iDEAL.
+At Payment information, you can indicate which payment method you want to use.
+By default, it is set to Credit card, but with a simple click on the button, you can indicate that you wish to pay with iDEAL.
 You will be redirected as soon as you click on “Pay now” further down the page.

 At Purchase information, things start to get interesting.
 Here you see the package you have chosen to create a WordPress website on later.

 Under Data Center, “Europe” is selected by default.
 This means that the server is located in Europe.
-You also have the choice of data centers in the United Kingdom, Singapore and the United States.
+You also choose data centers in the United Kingdom, Singapore, and the United States.
 For example, if you want to target an American audience with your website, you can change the data center and choose the USA option.

 To save as much money as possible with hosting in the long run, you can select a long contract period.
-You have the option of 1, 2 or 3 years.
-With 3 years 60% discount you will of course save the most money.
-Make a decision for yourself whether you want to create a website for a long, short or unknown time not and base your choice of duration on that.
+You have the option of 1, 2, or 3 years.
+With 3 years 60% discount you will, of course, save the most money.
+Decide for yourself whether you want to create a website for a long, short, or unknown time not and base your choice of duration on that.

 Furthermore, you have the option to use the “SG Site Scanner” service.
-This is a scanner that checks if your website has been hacked or if there is any malware on it.
-I personally never enable this option and often enough it is not needed.
+This is a scanner that checks if your website has been hacked or any malware on it.
+I personally never enable this option, and often enough, it is not needed.

 Just a short while to go before you can create a website

-Everything has succeeded and your order is being processed.
-It can take up to one hour before you can actually get started.
-This time is needed to register your domain name, get it visible and properly linked to SiteGround.
+Everything has succeeded, and your order is being processed.
+It can take up to one hour before you can get started.
+This time is needed to register your domain name, call it visible, and link adequately to SiteGround.